 When acne becomes severe, medicine is sometimes needed to clear the breakout.
 These medicines have possible side effects and require close monitoring by a dermatologist.
 That means more office visits.

 Dermatologists now see kids as young as 7 to 12 with acne.
 Treating acne early and keeping it under control can prevent future breakouts.
 That can add up to a substantial number of years without acne.

 Sidestep Emotional Distress

-Studies show that acne can take a toll on a person's emotional well-being.
+Studies show that acne can affect a person's emotional well-being.
 Many say their self-esteem suffered after developing acne.
 Some people with acne even withdraw from people in their lives.
-The severity of the acne doesn’t seem to matter — acne can have negative effect on self-esteem and relationships whether one has mild or severe acne.
+The severity of the acne doesn't seem to matter — acne can hurt self-esteem and relationships, whether one has mild or severe acne.